 That is not me.
 My idea of fitness is a little bit different.
 For me, it is not about finishing a marathon in less than three hours or lifting twice my body weight.
 The only reason why I exercise is being healthy.
 I don’t want to have a heart attack before the 60th birthday.

 Is there anything I can learn from this book?

 There are many books like this one.
 Books which are supposed to motivate you, persuade you to stop procrastinating, or just kick you in the butt.
 A lot of authors write about the idea of “just doing it.”
 They try to convince you that you should “stop postponing your dreams.”

-Not so long ago I read “The 5 Second Rule” by Mel Robbins.
+Not so long ago I read “The 5 Second Rule (referral program link)” by Mel Robbins.
 With all due respect, if we, the readers, paid attention and refrained from making excuses, Mel’s book could be a tweet.
 Unfortunately, we make tons of excuses.
 We need inspiring stories, real-life examples, and superfluous explanations.
 Because of that we need long books about motivation, planning your life, fighting with distractions, and stopping procrastination.